Nellie Tayloe Ross: Governorship of Wyoming

 In 1922, William Ross was elected governor of Wyoming by appealing to progressive voters in both parties.
-However, after little more than a year and a half in office, he died on October 2, 1924 from surgical complications following an appendectomy.
+However, after little more than a year and a half in office, he died on October 2, 1924, from surgical complications following an appendectomy.
 The Democratic Party then nominated his widow, Nellie, to run for governor in a special election the following month.

-Nellie Ross refused to campaign but easily won the race on November 4, 1924.
+Nellie Ross refused to campaign.
+She won the November 4, 1924, election with 43,323 votes (55.12%) against her opponent's 35,275 votes (44.88%).
 On January 5, 1925, she became the first female governor in the history of the United States.
-As governor she continued her late husband's policies, which called for tax cuts, government assistance for poor farmers, banking reform, and laws protecting children, women workers, and miners.
+As governor she continued her husband's policies, which called for tax cuts, government assistance for poor farmers, banking reform, and laws protecting children, women workers, and miners.
 She urged Wyoming to ratify a pending federal amendment prohibiting child labor.
 Like her husband, she advocated the strengthening of prohibition laws.

-Ross ran for re-election in 1926, and relied on campaign surrogates including Cecilia Hennel Hendricks, the Democratic nominee for State Superintendent of Public Instruction, but was narrowly defeated.
+Ross ran for re-election in 1926, and relied on campaign surrogates including Cecilia Hennel Hendricks, the Democratic nominee for State Superintendent of Public Instruction, but was narrowly defeated by Frank Emerson.
 She attributed her loss in part to her refusal to campaign for herself and support for prohibition.
 She remained active in the Democratic Party and campaigned for Al Smith in the 1928 presidential election, even though the two disagreed on prohibition.
-At the 1928 Democratic National Convention, she received 31 votes from ten states for vice president on the first ballot.
+At the 1928 Democratic National Convention, she received 33 votes from eleven states for vice president on the first ballot.
 She also gave a speech seconding Smith's nomination.
 After the convention, she served as vice chairman of the Democratic National Committee and as director of the DNC Women's Division.